-The commencement exercises of Kew-Forest High School took place Friday evening, June 6, at the school, when a class of eight pupils was graduated.
+The commencement exercises of Kew-Forest High School The commencement exercises of Kew-Forest High School took place Friday evening, June 6, at the school, when a class of eight pupils was graduated.
 The speaker of the evening was Lyman Beecher Stowe, whose subject was "What Is Success?"
-Mr. Stowe defined success as "worthwhile achievement accompanied by happiness."
-With impressive anecdotes and stories, the address appealed to aparents and friends who heard it, as well as to the graduates.
+Mr. Stowe defined success as "worth-while achievement accompanied by happiness."
+With im-pressive anecdotes and stories, the address appealed to all parents and friends who heard it, as well as to the gradu-ates.
 Ruth Elizabeth Davies gave the salutation, David Millar spoke on "Opportunity," and Geraldine Dow gave the valedictory.
-The Glee Club sang two groups of songs and Miss Marion Parsons, leader of music of the school and the possessor of a lovely contralto voice, sang a group cosongs.
-L. D. Marriott awarded the diplomas with an impressive word of farewell to Viola Rose Auer, Gertrude Florence Baker, Ruth Elizabeth Davies (Barnard), Geraldine Dow (Wellesley), Helen Gertrude Fay (Smith), Helen Houston Ward (Wilson), William Cooper Cuntz (Colorado School of Mines), and David Millar, Jr. (Yale or Darmouth).
-In parentheses are printed the names of the colleges which they expect to enter.
+The Glee Club sang two groups of songs, and Miss Marion Parsons leader of music of the school and and Miss Marion Parsons, leader of music of the school and the possessor of a lovely contralto voice, sang a group of songs.
+L. D. Marriott awarded the diplomas with an im-pressive word of farewell to Viola Rose Auer, Gertrude florence Baker, Ruth Elizabeth Davies (Barnard), Geral-dine Dow (Wellesley), Helen Gertrude Fay(Smith), Helen Houston Ward (Wilson), William Cooper Cuntz (Colorado School of Mines), and David Millar, Jr. (Yale or Dart-In parentheses are printed the names of the colmouth). leges which they expect to enter.

-Guy H. Catlin, co-principal with Mr. Marriott, announce the honors and grades for the year.
-Geraldine Dow, 92%; Rundaries, 87.8%; Elizabeth Knight, 90.1%, and Cicely Kershaw, 90%, the last two of the second year of high school.

-As leader of the Reds, the girls' field day prize went to Elizabeth Knight; the girls' tennis cup was awarded Doris Speir; William Cuntz won the soccer cup, and David Millar was awarded the baseball cup.
+Guy H. Catlin, co-principal with Mr. Marriott, announced Guy H. Catim, co-principal with Mr. Marriott, announced the honors and grades for the year.
+Geraldine Dow, 92%; Ruth Davies, 87.8%; Elizabeth Knight, 90.1%, and Cicely Ker-shaw, 90%, the last two of the second year of high school.
+As leader of the Reds, the girls' field day prize went to Elizabeth Knight; the girls' tennis cup was awarded to Doris Speir; William Cuntz won the soccer cup, and David Millor was awarded the backedi ava Millar was awarded the baseball cup.